albertoRamon/DAB_SWA_AAD/readme.md

 4. Connect from SSMS in the VM using Integrated AAD

   ![Test Connectivity](./Pictures/pic_23.png)
-   * Use "Microsoft Entra Managed Identity"
+   * Authenticaion: "Microsoft Entra Managed Identity"
-   * Important: if "User Assigned Identity" is empty, thus SSMS will understand that must use **System** MI
+   * Important: if "User Assigned Identity" is empty, SSMS will understand that must use **System** MI

+      Currently there is a small bug if you want to use System Managed Identity with SSMS Registered Servers [Link](https://learn.microsoft.com/en-us/answers/questions/1464179/ssms-v19-2-56-2-small-bug-with-system-managed-iden)

 ### 5. How-To: DAB Configuration